-In December 2011, WBGO flipped the switch on a new antenna and transmission system atop 4 Times Square in Manhattan, enabling the station to improve its signal for a potential million listeners.
+Results: In December 2011, WBGO flipped the switch on a new antenna and transmission system atop 4 Times Square in Manhattan, enabling the station to improve its signal for a potential million listeners.

 Geographic areas served: New York, New Jersey, and world-wide on the web

 WBGO is a national treasure -- one of the few public radio stations left that plays real jazz and blues.
 And their news department is first-rate, too.
 I don't know how I would get through my day without it.
 I've been listening for about 20 years and for over a dozen years was lucky enough to volunteer at the station during the fund drives.
 There I met the wonderful people that are the heart of WBGO.
 As a member, I know I'm really part of something wonderful.
 Thanks, BGO, for making every day better.